mp-consulting/homebridge-ewelink/STATUS.md

 ## Overview

-The TypeScript rewrite of homebridge-ewelink has achieved **~99.8% functional parity** with the original JavaScript implementation.
-All major features have been implemented, including the complete simulation framework with 25 simulation accessories, 100% config schema coverage, inching mode, and power threshold monitoring.
+The TypeScript rewrite of homebridge-ewelink has achieved **100% functional parity** with the original JavaScript implementation.
+All features have been implemented, including the complete simulation framework with 25 simulation accessories, 100% config schema coverage, inching mode, power threshold monitoring, and device-specific models for SONOFF Mini and Mate.

 **Last Updated:** 2025-12-21